 Most women will get stretch marks (striae gravidarum) on their stomach and/or breasts when pregnant.

 It would be lovely if a magic cream could erase or prevent stretch marks but unfortunately this isn’t the case.
 If you’re going to get them, then you’ll probably get them.
 Genetics have a part to play — if your mum or your sister got stretch marks when they were pregnant then you probably will too.
 Luckily even though stretch marks are dark and red when they first appear, they do fade over time.

 There are also things you can do to help reduce the impact of stretch marks.

 - Again … drink enough water.
 Water helps keep skin supple and hydrated.

 - Try not to gain too much excess weight.
 You’ll of course need to put on weight during pregnancy but make sure you’re not really ‘eating for two’.
 You only need an extra 500 calories a day when you’re expecting so don’t be tempted just to ‘let yourself go’.
-Don’t diet though – pregnancy is not a time for restrictive eating habits – just make sure you eat healthy foods.
+Don’t go on a diet though — pregnancy is not a time for restrictive eating habits – just make sure you eat healthy foods.

 - Wear a supportive bra.
 You’ll go up a few cup sizes when you’re pregnant so it is important to be fitted for a correctly fitting bra.
 Having support will also help reduce stretchmarks.